aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/excel-slicer-modifications-java-aspose-cells/_index.md

 ---
-title: "Automate Excel Slicer Modifications in Java using Aspose.Cells"
+title: "How to Use Aspose.Cells for Excel Slicer Automation in Java"
-description: "Learn to automate slicer modifications in Excel files with Java and Aspose.Cells.
-This guide covers loading workbooks, accessing worksheets, modifying slicers, and saving changes."
+description: "Discover how to use aspose for automating Excel slicer modifications in Java—load workbooks, customize dashboard slicers, and save Excel file java efficiently."
-date: "2025-04-08"
+date: "2025-12-22"
 weight: 1
 url: "/java/advanced-features/excel-slicer-modifications-java-aspose-cells/"
 keywords:
 - Excel Slicer Modifications Java
 - Aspose.Cells Java
 - Automate Excel with Java
 ---

 {{< blocks/products/pf/main-wrap-class >}}